 With Microsoft in the cloud, organizations can also benefit from exclusive features such as StaffHub, a tool designed to simplify scheduling, communication and content sharing for employers with a large hourly staff.
 Microsoft Planner, meanwhile, acts like a miniature project manager, enabling users to organize their own tasks or assign them to others.

 2. Secure Collaboration with Business Partners

 Although sharing sensitive information with partners and other third parties has long presented a challenge, Office 365 empowers organizations to collaborate without worry.
 That’s because native encryption and file expiration features prevent unauthorized users from accessing lost or stolen files.
 And third parties don’t need to run Office 365 to open content; they can use browser-based tools instead.

-Of course, even with the advanced protection capabilities of Office 365, certain organizations will need to keep their data on-premises for security or compliance reasons.
+Of course, even with the advanced protection capabilities of Microsoft in the cloud, certain organizations will need to keep their data on-premises for security or compliance reasons.
 For those organizations, it may make the most sense to pursue a hybrid approach, in which Exchange or other workloads remain in the data center.
 Microsoft built Office 365 to create a seamless user experience, regardless of where workloads are hosted.